oils-for-unix/oils/doc/osh-help-topics.md

 ===============

 <!--
 IMPORTANT: This doc is processed in TWO WAYS.
-BE CAREFUL WHEN EDITING.

-- First by doctools/{split_doc,cmark}.py to create HTML.
-  - <pre><code class="language-osh-help-topics"> highlighted using
-    make_help.HelpIndexPlugin

-- Then that HTML is split up into cards.
-  - <h2 id="assign"> is a heading
-  - <pre><code class="language-osh-help-topics"> is rendered back into literal
-    text.
-This makes the escaping of and & < > work.
+Be careful when editing.

 Special rules:
 - [] at start of line is a section